 Daniel Adam Roberts

-Previously, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
+Previously, I was a research scientist at Facebook AI Research in NYC.
+Before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
 I completed my Ph.D. at the Center for Theoretical Physics at MIT, funded by a Hertz Foundation Fellowship and the NDSEG.
 Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for Part III of the Mathematical Tripos at Cambridge and then studied quantum information at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with David R. Smith.

 My full name is very common, but nevertheless I tend to go only by Dan Roberts—which I never publish under and which unfortunately (by logical necessity) is even more common.